-Red Wings melt down in third period, fall to Blue Jackets in Monday matinee
+'The results will come,' but not in Monday matinee as Red Wings fall to Blue Jackets

-Detroit — This was shades of these past several losing seasons for the Red Wings.
+Detroit — The Red Wings are creating an acceptable amount of offensive chances — but giving up some quality ones, too.

-The Red Wings lost, 3-2, to Columbus on Monday in a holiday matinee, in a eerily similar way to past seasons.
+And in these early days of this NHL season, it's costing them a bit.

 Monday's game was tied at 1 in the third period, the Wings very much with an opportunity salvage a point in the standings.
 But they quickly allowed two Blue Jackets goals, 1 minute, 16 seconds apart, and suddenly Columbus was in control.

-Bobby Ryan scored with 55.4 seconds left during a mad scramble near the Jackets net.
-But the Wings weren't able to get the equalizer.
+Bobby Ryan scored with 55.4 seconds left during a mad scramble near the Blue Jackets net.
+It was Ryan's second goal of the game, accounting for all the Wings' offense, and Ryan's third goal in two games.

 Both teams now are 1-2-0 to begin this shortened NHL season.

-Blue Jackets forward Alexandre Texier scored on a wrap-around at 5:10, banking the puck past goalie Thomas Greiss to put Columbus ahead 2-1.
+Blue Jackets forward Alexandre Texier scored on a wrap-around at 5:10, beating goalie Thomas Greiss to the post, putting Columbus ahead 2-1.

 Then, just 1:16 later, Mikhail Grigorenko found linemate Pierre-Luc Dubois on a partial breakaway and Dubois deftly scored his first goal of the season.